 Trending or ranging markets are where momentum indicators can be best used.
 For example, a stock in an uptrend suddenly shows a bearish divergence on the RSI chart.
 Is this a sign of impending doom for the stock?
 No, but it could mean the current uptrend is losing steam and a reversal is possible in the short term.
 But the key word there is short-term: use technical indicators like RSI over shorter timeframes (which is why Wilder recommended 14 days).
 You won't find reversals of long-term trends hidden in oversold or overbought signals.

-Why use RSI?
+Why Use RSI?

-Now that you know the answer to “What's RSI?”, let's look at "Why use an RSI?"
 You can use the RSI chart for many reasons:

-The caliber of a solid technical indicator is the ability to be linear across any time frames.
+The RSI is a powerful tool for momentum analysis, providing traders with actionable insights into overbought and oversold conditions.
+The caliber of a solid technical indicator is the ability to be linear across any time frame.
 This means the RSI works on a five-minute candlestick and daily chart.
 However, they will have different readings since the periods are different.
 This means a stock with a 70-band RSI reading on the daily chart can be oversold with a 30-band reading on a five-minute chart intraday.
+While no indicator is infallible, combining RSI with other methods enhances its effectiveness, helping traders navigate complex markets with confidence.

 FAQs